parchurimohanvasmsi/parchurimohanvasmsi/README.md

-- 👋 Hi, I’m @parchurimohanvasmsi
+- 👋 Hi, I’m @parchurimohanvamsi
 - 👀 I’m interested in  data
 - 🌱 I’m currently learning  python and data bse
 - 💞️ I’m looking to collaborate on ...